ibm-cloud-docs/containers/cs_cli_changelog.md

 <tr>
 <td>0.3.34</td>
 <td>31 May 2019</td>
-<td>Adds support for creating Red Hat OpenShift on IBM Cloud clusters.<ul>
+<td>Adds support for creating Red Hat OpenShift on IBM Cloud clusters:<ul>
 <li>Adds support for OpenShift versions in the `--kube-version` flag of the `cluster-create` command.
 For example, to create a standard OpenShift cluster, you can pass in `--kube-version 3.11_openshift` in your `cluster-create` command.</li>
 <li>Adds the `versions` command to list all supported Kubernetes and OpenShift versions.</li>
 <li>Deprecates the `kube-versions` command.</li>